 Taipei 101 Observation Decks

-Taipei 101 has two indoor observatories (88th and 89th floor) that provide 360-degree views of Taipei.
+Taipei 101 has an indoor observatory (89th floor) that provides 360-degree views of Taipei, as well as the opportunity to view the wind damper on the 88th floor.
 Stairs go up to the 91st floor outside observation deck which is open when weather permits.
-The record-breaking wind damper can be viewed from the indoor observatories.
+The record-breaking wind damper can be viewed from the indoor observatory.
 Food, drinks, souvenirs, and voice tours are available for purchase.

 - Open daily from 9 a.m. to 10 p.m.